-(b) The start shall be by gunshot.
+(b) The start shall be by gunshot or countdown clock.
 The starter and assistant starter shall be in the center of the track.
-The riders shall be held by officials and neither restrained nor pushed.
-The same two officials shall hold all riders except in the case of unavoidable circumstance.
+The rider shall be held by starting blocks or an official at the start and shall be neither restrained nor pushed.
+If held by officials, the same two officials shall hold all riders except in the case of unavoidable circumstance.
 The referees located at each starting point shall insure that all riders start in exactly the same manner, with the front part of their front wheel directly over the starting line and the bicycle not pointed up or down the track.
-The referee puts up a flag when the rider is ready.
+The officials shall indicate when the rider is ready for the start with a single raised flag.